Charles Jared Ingersoll, A Dinner-Party Delight

 want of self-respect, an unjust self-appreciation, has always struck me, since my return from Europe, as a defect in the American people.
 (5)

-Ingersoll supported the War of 1812 against England and later wrote a four-volume history of it.
+Ingersoll supported the War of 1812 against England.
+He later wrote a four-volume history of it.

 The life of the party

-Ingersoll spent a lot of time in Washington – unaccompanied by Mary, though he was always keen to have his children visit – where he enjoyed parties and political conversations, about which he was quite chatty in his correspondence and diary.
+Ingersoll spent a lot of time in Washington.
+He was unaccompanied by Mary, though he was always keen to have his children visit.
+He enjoyed parties and political conversations, about which he was quite chatty in his correspondence and diary.
 Here’s a sample from February 14, 1823:

 Every Tuesday Evening during the Session Mr. [John Quincy] Adams sees company, and every assembly is a dancing one as indeed all their large evening parties are here.
 There was a large one at Mr. Calhoun’s last night.
 There was one at Taylor’s on Monday – and week before last I believe there was one every evening….
 [T]he rain has kept me in my chamber till now two o clock, which, by the bye, is not long after breakfast in Washington.
 Mr. Adams gave us a very good dinner yesterday, there were 4 servants in waiting; and as he gives such dinners at least once a week, I believe, during the session, I dare say the President [James Monroe] is right in thinking that $6000 a year does not pay for all his hospitality.
 It seems to me that the dinner giving system has increased very much since I first knew this great watering place – will you let me call it – where amusement is a business, a need, to which almost every body is given up from 5 o’clock till bedtime.
 All the Secretaries give dinners & balls frequently, I fancy weekly, and many other persons who, I should think, can ill afford it.
 The court & bar dine to-day with the President.
 In my opinion a Judge should never dine out in term time except on Saturday or Sunday, if then.
 In England I am told they hardly ever do; and I fancy the pillars of Westminster hall would marvel much if they could see the Supreme court of the U. S. begin a day’s session, aye, after robing & taking their places, by receiving from the Marshal their cards of invitation and taking up their pens to answer them before the list of cases is called for hearing.
 (6)